easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

 Creating a spacegroup
 -----------------------

 Spacegroups can be created using a few class methods.
-The most common is by calling :class:`easyCrystallography.Components.SpaceGroup.SpaceGroup` directly, which will try to ascertain if the; Hermann-Mauguin name, Hall symbol, or international number was provided.
+The most common is by calling :class:`easycrystallography.Components.SpaceGroup.SpaceGroup` directly, which will try to ascertain if the; Hermann-Mauguin name, Hall symbol, or international number was provided.

 At the moment only known spacegroups can be used.
 The ability to describe custom spacegroups is planned for a future release.